FOLLOW JUMP on TWITTER

 Statement on Ethics

-The Journal of Underpresented and Minority Progress is dedicated to following best practices on ethical matters, errors and retractions.
+The Journal of Underrepresented and Minority Progress (JUMP) is dedicated to following best practices on ethical matters, errors, and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
 Any kind of unethical behavior is not acceptable, and the Editorial Board of this journal does not tolerate plagiarism in any form.
-Authors submitting articles to HEPE affirm that manuscript contents are original.
+Authors submitting articles to JUMP affirm that manuscript contents are original.

 Duties of Editor/Copy Editor

 - Review of Manuscripts: Each editor must ensure that each manuscript is initially evaluated by the editor for originality, making use of appropriate software to do so.
-Following desk review, the manuscript is forwarded blind peer review to the editorial review board who will make a recommendation to accept, reject, or modify the manuscript.
+Following desk review, the manuscript undergoes a blind peer review before going to the editorial review board who will make a recommendation to accept, reject, or modify the manuscript.

-- Fair Review: The editor must ensure that each manuscript submitted to the Higher Education Politics & Economics is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.
+- Fair Review: The editor must ensure that each manuscript submitted to the Journal of Underrepresented and Minority Progress is reviewed for its intellectual content without regard to any discriminatory characteristics such as sex, gender, race, religion, citizenship of the author(s).

 - Confidentiality: The editor must ensure that information regarding manuscripts submitted by the authors is kept confidential.